Universumgames/eclipseTabs/README.md

 More information on how to install and use this extansion may be added.

-There is also a version for opera in development (see branch `operea`).
+There is also a version for opera in development (see branch `opera`).